Latest scam information

 Do not click on links in the e-mail.

-MANUALLY type the Web address of your bank or financial institution into your AOL or Web browser.
-(In this case, type www.suntrust.com and check the site for additional information.
+AOL or Web browser.
+(In this case, type www.suntrust.com and check the site for

-Call your bank or financial institution and ask them to verify the e-mail for you.
+Call your bank or financial institution and ask them to verify the e-mail for

 Click Report Spam to report the mail to AOL.